Nik4Furi/urlShortener_api/README.md

 # <h1 id="urlShortener_api"> urlShortener_api ![GitHub package.json version](https://img.shields.io/github/package-json/v/Nik4Furi/urlShortener_api) </h1>
-### A fullstack app, which is short any url after entering by the users.
-We use '<a href="https://ejs.co" target="_ejs">EJS templates</a>' to build this fullstack app.
+### A <a href="https://en.wikipedia.com/wiki/rest-api" target="_ejs">REST API </a> project, which is short the urls after entering by the users.
-urlShortener_api, is fullstack app, basically made on EJS Templates.
-Have the functionality to create url, read urls from database.
-But also have specific feature, it can automatically delete any urls data which is 24 hours old.
+urlShortener_api, is REST API project, which is create the short the urls after entering by the users any url, and read the urls data from database.Alos have specific feature, it is automatically deleting the urls data from database, which is 24 hours old.
+  So this api is used as , you create any frontend app(<a href="https://github.com/Nik4Furi/urlShortener" target="_url">urlShortener </a>), and this frontend app make the request via this apis.

 ## Indexing the contents
 ####   <p><a href="#badges" >Badges</a></p>